Accounting conferences can be an excellent source of new ideas and connections for firm owners.

 CPB Canada hosts the annual Ignite conference, which provides a strong networking opportunity for Canadian firm that offers bookkeeping services.

-• Specific vendors helpful for Canadian firms.
+- They have specific vendors helpful for Canadian firms.

 8. Digital CPA (DCPA)